erikacolette29/The-Final-Frontier/README.md

 # Solar System Project Unit 1 Code
 This project is making an interactive learning experience about the solar system.
 Click on a planet and learn some interesting information about it.
-Click on the Star Trek tng ship and find out some fun facts!
+Click on the Star Trek TNG ship and find out some fun facts!

 ## Mobile layout